-- Routine operations at U.S. Embassy Santo Domingo are still suspended due to the COVID-19 epidemic and the travel warning advising U.S. citizens against any international travel remains in effect.
+- Routine operations at U.S. Embassy Santo Domingo are suspended due to the COVID-19 epidemic.

-- Creation of a national hotline for questions relating to COVID-19 if you have been exposed or are experiencing severe symptoms.
+- The Dominican Republic created a national hotline for questions relating to COVID-19 if you have been exposed or are experiencing severe symptoms.
 Call *462 for further instructions, but note that English-speaking operators are limited.

 - Social distancing protocols have been established for a variety of activities and masks are required by law in public spaces.

 - Large events and public gatherings of all kinds suspended.

 - The Dominican government allowed the resumption of commercial aviation effective July 1.
 Contact the airlines directly to make a reservation to return to the United States.

 - Cruise arrivals have been suspended at all ports and coasts.

 - Masks are required in public transportation.